Reconstruction of oriented matroids from Varchenko-Gelfand algebras: Abstract

 The algebra of $R$-valued functions on the set of chambers of a real hyperplane arrangement is called the Varchenko–Gelfand (VG) algebra.
 This algebra carries a natural filtration by the degree with respect to Heaviside functions, giving rise to the associated graded VG algebra.
 When the coefficient ring $R$ is an integral domain of characteristic $2$, the graded VG algebra is known to be isomorphic to the Orlik–Solomon algebra.
 In this paper, we study VG algebras over coefficient rings of characteristic different from $2$, and investigate to what extent VG algebras determine the underlying oriented matroid structures.

 Our main results concern hyperplane arrangements that are generic in codimension $2$.
 For such arrangements, if $R$ is an integral domain of characteristic not equal to $2$, then the oriented matroid can be recovered from both the filtered and the graded VG algebras.
+As a byproduct, we prove that, unlike the complexification, the cohomology ring of the complement of a $3$-plexification of a real arrangement is not determined by the intersection lattice.

 We also formulate an algorithm that is expected to reconstruct oriented matroids from VG algebras in the case of general arrangements.